TomaszTrebacz/fox.CMS/README.md

 - #### User-Service
 User-service enables the management of own account and other ones (assuming that you have appropriate permissions).
 - #### Auth Package
-This package (which is deployed to NPM and Github Package Registry) handle authentication & authorization using key-value database and add needful layer between app and redis data store.
+This package (which is deployed to NPM and Github Package Registry) handle authentication & authorization using Passport.js and add needful layer between app and redis data store.

 ## Stack